 There is plenty of evidence to prove that pricing research can be highly accurate when designed and managed well.

 One CPG company executed a pricing research study and used the data to influence the retail channel to adjust prices.
 One of the retailers did not believe the results, and ran a six-month in-store test in 100 U.S. stores to “prove” that the research results were incorrect.
 Instead, the test validated the research results completely and unequivocally.

 Why is pricing so sensitive?
 How does it differ from other methods of research?
 The key difference is that pricing research reverses the goals of the traditional research.
 Most market research focuses on identifying what the customer wants (e.g., new product development), how he or she buys (U&A), or how satisfied he or she is (Customer Satisfaction).
 Pricing, on the other hand, focuses on how much the customer will give.
 Customers are happy to tell you what they want, but they typically don’t want to tell you what they are willing to pay.
 That is why direct questioning is so ineffective in the area of pricing.

 Therefore, we try to live by different design rules.
 Here are two of the most important ones:

 1. Select the Correct Pricing Tool

 For example, one study of a liqueur showed high elasticity.
-However, the company had powerful historic evidence to suggest that consumers were price-insensitive.
+However, the company had powerful historical evidence to suggest that consumers were price-insensitive.
 It turned out that the research was incorrect.
 The study had used BPTO (Brand Price Trade-off Analysis), a method that asks respondents to indicate their commitment to a product as the price is steadily increased.
-Consumers quickly figured out that showing a low level of commitment would probably get them lower prices for their favourite liqueur, and so they overstated their price sensitivity.
+Consumers quickly figured out that showing a low level of commitment would probably get them lower prices for their favorite liqueur, and so they overstated their price sensitivity.

 2. Only Do Quantitative Pricing Research When You Can Effectively Recreate the Buying Experience/Process